 “I’m really just in the beginning process of finding a new approach.”

 The Truth releases nationally in Australian cinemas on Boxing Day (December 26) via Palace Films.
-Filmed in Ether would like to thank Palace Films and translator Arthur Tanaka for their part in making this interview happen.
+Filmed in Ether would like to thank Palace Films and interpreter Arthur Tanaka for their part in making this interview happen.